February 2006 Archives

 Such an analysis might question the contention that individuals are best served by international patent regimes that strong arm countries into limiting development of essential medicines -- a view that the authors endorse.
 This patent protection purportedly motivates pharmaceutical companies to develop new drugs.
 But if this were true, than why continue excusing companies from not developing drugs because of "economic cost"?
 If this "...careful use of patents", did indeed encourage drug development, than why would the profit reinvestment need to be further augmented by "government investment" -- especially when governments already provide the means for basic research upon which most drugs are developed?

 We could also question how individuals could possibly be culpable for antibiotic resistance: "every herdsman knows that putting too many cows upon a pasture will eventually destroy it by overgrazing.
 Who "knows" more?
 The patient in India who walks into the pharmacy as in the WSJ article, hoping to cure their illness?
 Or the pharmaceutical company that sells them the drugs?
-Furthermore, does the right of a company to spare "economic cost", trump the right of an individual to spare his own life with medicine that he pays for either with money or taxes he pays to support national healthcare?
+Furthermore, does the right of a company to spare "economic cost", trump the right of an individual to spare his own life with medicine that he pays for either with cash at purchase or with taxes he pays to support national healthcare?

 While the authors readily acknowledge many features of the antibiotic resistance dilemma, they do no service in forwarding the notion that individuals should bear the brunt of inefficient antibiotics distribution.
 For years pharmaceutical companies have propagated antibiotic resistance with greedy business practices like dumping pharmaceuticals into markets where their cheap price practically guarantees overuse.
-Whether the individual is an MRSA patient in a London hospital, an AIDS patient with an opportunistic infection in South Africa or India, or a child with strep throat in the U.S., the individuals with infectious diseases are not plundering the drug supply, nor are they responsible for the problem of antibiotic resistance.
+Whether the individual is an MRSA patient in a London hospital, an AIDS patient with an opportunistic infection in South Africa or India, an ill aunt in Spain, or a child with strep throat in the U.S., the individuals with infectious diseases are not plundering the drug supply, nor are they responsible for the problem of antibiotic resistance.

 The authors conclude that "difficult choices" are in store that may "require brave policy decisions".
 If governments enacted policies that sacrificed individual treatment via antibiotics would this really be "brave"?
 This seems routine, business as usual.
 However, what if governments chose instead to contemplate aspects of the current for-profit paradigm of pharmaceutical companies, the issue that the article published by PLoS; "Do We Need to Put Society First?
 The Potential for Tragedy in Antimicrobial Resistance", tries to ignore?
 Wouldn't that be "brave"?